 There are no benefits to you from your taking part in this research.
 We cannot promise any benefits to others from your taking part in this research.
-However, possible benefits to others include improved coordination of current and future studies related to cerebral palsy, which can help us learn more about the cause, effects, and treatment of CP elder] abuse, but if you tell us about child [or elder] abuse or neglect, we may be required or permitted by law or policy to report to authorities.
+However, possible benefits to others include improved coordination of current and future studies related to cerebral palsy, which can help us learn more about the cause, effects, and treatment of CP.